srazmjo/Workshop1/Stevens_Response.md

 enable scientists to easily analyze and describe population distribution.
 Moreover, big data classes improves the machine learning as well, because the more data we have, the more experienced the algorith becomes.

-4. The authors' results present a remarkable improvement over previous geospatial descriptions at very high resolution, of the distribution of the human population.
+Question 4: The authors' results present a remarkable improvement over previous geospatial descriptions at very high resolution, of the distribution of the human population.
 Within the context of human development in LMICs, what is the significance of having a highly accurate description of where each person is located across planet earth?